jason3067812/Optimized_trt_pose/README.md

 # Customized_trt_pose_dataset
 ## Introduction
 We found that when the trt_pose model was dealing with videos of people who fell, some frames of the falling person at certain angles would be unrecognizable.
-This is because:<br>
+This is because:
 1. most of the original dataset are walking people and dancing dancers.
 ## Method
 Augmented training dataset in specific eight directions.